TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

      try {
          val response = stub
-             .withDeadlineAfter(10, TimeUnit.SECONDS) //Specify a deadline if you need to .myRpc(request)
+             .withDeadlineAfter(10, TimeUnit.SECONDS) // Specify a deadline if you need to .myRpc(request)

          //Handle response